axibase/atsd/schema.md

 Property is collection of arbitrary key-values describing a given entity, grouped by user-defined `type`.
 The property record is uniquely identified by type, entity, and optional keys.
 Unlike Series, the property record stores only the most recent values.
 The values are stored as text.

-For example, `disk_info` type for an entity may store properties such as `disk_type`, `disk_model` etc.  The property schema would be similar to the following relational representation:
+For example, `disk_info` type for an entity can store properties such as `disk_type`, `disk_model` etc.  The property schema is similar to the following relational representation:

 ```sql
 CREATE TABLE disk_info (